ensemble-performance

 Prepare Mentally and Physically for Peak Performance

 Even the most technically prepared player can be undone by anxiety or poor physical conditioning.
-Address both dimensions systematically.
+Address both dimensions systematically to ensure your preparation translates into confident execution.

 Visualization and Positive Self‑Talk